ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Code Engine Configuration
 {: #devsecops-pipeline-configuration-spot-cec}

-If you are using IBM Cloud Code Engine for deployment, specify the Code Engine project and configure the build process with the following spots:
+If you are using IBM Cloud Code Engine for deployment, specify the Code Engine project and configure the build process with the following pipeline environment properties:
 * `code-engine-project`: Specifies the Code Engine project.
 * `code-engine-build-use-native-docker`: (Default: `false`) Indicates whether to use Docker CLI instead of `ibmcloud code-engine buildrun` command.
 * `root-as-build-context`: (Default: `false`) indicates that the build context for `Dockerfile` related building tool (like `docker` or `code-engine`) should use the root of the repository as build context and not the folder containing the Dockerfile.